railsuser2014/openobject-doc-book-en/1/1_1_Inst_Config/1_1_Inst_Config_architecture.rst

     your browser.
 Many apparent faults are caused by this!
 The workaround is to use the GTK client during development and implementation where possible.

-    The Tiny company will continue to support two clients for the foreseeable future, so you can use whichever client you prefer.
+    The OpenERP company will continue to support two clients for the foreseeable future, so you can use whichever client you prefer.

-An Open ERP system is formed from three main components:
+An OpenERP system is formed from three main components:

-* the PostgreSQL database server, which contains all of the databases, each of which contains all data and most elements of the Open ERP system configuration,
+* the PostgreSQL database server, which contains all of the databases, each of which contains all data and most elements of the OpenERP system configuration,

-* the Open ERP application server, which contains all of the enterprise logic and ensures that Open ERP runs optimally,
+* the OpenERP application server, which contains all of the enterprise logic and ensures that OpenERP runs optimally,

-* the web server, a separate application called the Open Object client-web, which enables you to connect to Open ERP from standard web browsers and is not needed when you connect using a GTK client.
+* the web server, a separate application called the Open Object client-web, which enables you to connect to OpenERP from standard web browsers and is not needed when you connect using a GTK client.

 .. figure:: images/terp_arch_1.png
    :align: center
    :scale: 90

-   *The architecture of Open ERP*
+   *The architecture of OpenERP*

 .. note::   Terminology: client-web – server or client?